fogfish/aws-cdk-pure/README.md

 AWS development kit do not implement a pure functional approach.
 The abstraction of cloud resources is exposed using class hierarchy, each type represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component.
 A shift from category of classes to category of pure functions simplifies the development by **scraping boilerplate**.
 A pure function component of type `IaaC<T>` is a right approach to express semantic of Infrastructure as a Code.

-You cloud code will looks like these with this library.
+You cloud code will looks like following snippet with this library.
 Please check the details about key features [here](https://i.am.fog.fish/2019/08/23/purely-functional-cloud-with-aws-cdk.html).

 ```typescript
 import { IaaC, root, join, flat, use, iaac, wrap } from 'aws-cdk-pure'